camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The request SHALL be rejected by the Authorization server if the `exp` claim is more than 300 seconds later than the time of receipt.
 Additionally, if the `iat` claim is present, the request SHALL be rejected if the difference between the `exp` claim and `iat` claim is more than 300 seconds.

-This document RECOMMENDS that the `aud` (audience) claim in the client assertion SHOULD contain the full URL of the specific endpoint at the Authorization Server to which the client is sending the request.
-For example, the Token Endpoint URL for requests to `/token`, or the [Backchannel Authentication Endpoint](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#auth_backchannel_endpoint) URL for OIDC CIBA requests to `/bc-authorize`.
+This document RECOMMENDS that the `aud` (audience) claim in the client assertion SHOULD be the full URL of the specific endpoint at the Authorization Server to which the client is sending the request.

 ## OpenId Foundation Certification